 The boat has both male and female toilets and a fully stocked bar.
 Why not have your photograph or a short DVD taken of you and your family in the '270' studio, with one of the Radio 270 DJs.

-We plan to commemorate this golden day in Yorkshire broadcasting by running a short term radio station from on board a ship off the Yorkshire coast.
-It will broadcast from Yorkshire Day (1 August) and be on the air until the fiftieth anniversary of the closedown of the station on 14th August 1967.
-The broadcasts will include appearances by former staff of Radio 270 and various other events to revive the spirit of those heady days of the mid sixties.
+We planned to commemorate this golden day in Yorkshire broadcasting by running a short term radio station from on board a ship off the Yorkshire coast.
+It would have broadcast from Yorkshire Day (1 August) and remained on the air until the fiftieth anniversary of the closedown of the station on 14th August 1967.
+The broadcasts were to include appearances by former staff of Radio 270 and various other events to revive the spirit of those heady days of the mid sixties.
+Sadly, we have had to cancel the tribute broadcast and other events.

 1966 lives again - in 2017.